fpelaezt/devops/Docker/docker-certification/Docker Deep Dive + Study Guide.md

   - managers
     - One is the Leader
     - The rest proxies the commands to the Leader
-    - Deploy odd number of managers, only 3 or 5 is enough
+    - Deploy odd number of managers, 3 or 5 is enough
     - Interconect them using high speed reliable networks
   - workers
 - TCP Ports